AshParker19/42_minishell/docs/documentation2.md

 If you use single quotes inside double quotes, the single quotes will be interpreted as a normal character and vice versa.

 :bulb: The outer quotes are always the contextual quotes.\
-:bulb: An contextual quote (single or double) must always be closed with the **same** quote type.\
+:bulb: An contextual quote (single or double) must always be closed with an matching quote.\
-:warning: If contextual quotes are not closed, frankenshell prints an error and updates the exit status to `2`.
+:warning: If contextual quotes are not closed, frankenshell prints an error and updates the [:book: exit status](#exit-status) to `2`.

 **:pencil2: Examples**